 September of 2017 — Central Area Planning Commissioners grant the experimental “hybrid TORS.”
 At the hearing, Zoning Administrator Jack Chiang announces that City Councilman Mitch O’Farrell is taking a neutral stand — a slap in the face to the surprised tenants who expect his help.

 September of 2017 — At the same hearing, United Way board member and Harridge Development Group attorney Jerry Neuman makes an official promise that no Metropolitan residents will be displaced by this scheme.
 But there’s a problem: City Attorney Mike Feuer’s representative warns that the rules adopted by the Central Area Planning Commission — such things as requiring eviction of a Metropolitan hotel guest who is a repeated nuisance — could not be enforced by Feuer’s office.

 October 2017 — Harridge Development Group posts 60-day vacating notices on the apartment doors of all eight residents in The Metropolitan who had not joined the building’s tenants’ association.

 Early November 2017 — Tenants alert LA Tenant Union that, without notice to the tenants, Genosi “Apartels,” an extended stay hotel firm has appeared in the lobby and taken over management of the building.

-By Susan Hunter – an activist and community organizer with the Los Angeles Tenants Union – Hollywood Local.
-She is also the case worker for that local and helps tenants to advocate for themselves under their rights.
+By Susan Hunter, an activist and community organizer with the Los Angeles Tenants Union – Hollywood Local.
+Susan Hunter is also the case worker for that local and helps tenants to advocate for themselves under their rights.